avcoder/comp2105-week05/presentationNotes.md

 - try infinite
 - try 1.5

-# challenge codepen iphone wobble
+# 5 min challenge codepen iphone wobble

 - your challenge is to make it jiggle as if you were rearranging the icons on the iPhone
 - so let's define the keyframe -- what property will make it look like it's jiggling? rotate